w-okada/voice-changer/README.md

 * AMD Radeon RX 7000 series may be unable to achieve low latency (below 256ms).

-### All versions
+### Nvidia version

-* On first startup, voice may not change or errors may occur until Chunk and Extra settings are changed.
-Workaround is to change Chunk and Extra.
+* When starting voice conversion for the first time, it may take up to 5-7 seconds to start outputting the converted voice.

 ## How to use